 Needless to say, the list of people who sometimes worry about being uncovered as an impostor is as impressive as it is long.
-Having to live with a nagging fear of being “found out” as not being as smart or talented or deserving or experienced or (fill-in-the-blank) as people think is a common phenomenon.
-So common, in fact, that the term “Impostor Syndrome” was coined to describe it back in the 1980’s.
+Living with a nagging fear of being “found out” as not being as smart or talented or deserving or experienced or (fill-in-the-blank) as people think is a common phenomenon.
+So common, in fact, that the term “Impostor Syndrome” was coined to describe it back in the 1980s.
 Indeed, researchers believe that up to 70% of people have suffered from it at some point.
 Myself included.

 Impostor Syndrome is the domain of the high achiever.
-Those who set the bar low are rarely it’s victim.
-So if you are relating to what I’m sharing, then pat yourself on the back because it’s a sure sign that you aren’t ready to settled into the ranks of mediocrity.
+Those who set the bar low are rarely its victim.
+So if you are relating to what I’m sharing, pat yourself on the back because it’s a sure sign that you aren’t ready to settle into the ranks of mediocrity.
 Rather, you’re likely to be a person who aims high and is committed to giving your very best to whatever endeavour you set your sights upon.
 A noble aim to be sure.

 But giving your best is not the same as being the best.
-Likewise, there’s a distinct difference between trying to better yourself and being better than every one else.
+Likewise, there’s a distinct difference between trying to better yourself and being better than everyone else.
 Overcoming the syndrome requires self-acceptance: you don’t have to attain perfection or mastery to be worthy of the success you’ve achieved and any accolades you earn along the way.
-It’s not about lowering the bar, it’s about resetting it to a realistic level that doesn’t leave you forever striving and feeling inadequate.
-You don’t have to be Einstein to be a valuable asset to your organization and to those around you.
-Nor do you have to attain perfection to share something with the world that enriches people’s lives in some way.
+It’s not about lowering the bar.
+It’s about resetting it to a realistic level that doesn’t leave you forever striving and feeling inadequate.
+You don’t have to be Einstein to be a valuable asset to your organization and those around you.
+Nor do you have to attain perfection to share something with the world that enriches people’s lives somehow.

 Own your successes.
 You didn’t get lucky by chance.

-Those who often fear being “found out” have a tendency to attribute their success to external factors – like luck or a helping hand.
-Unsurprisingly, women tend to do this more often than men who are are more likely to attribute their successes to a combination of internal factors, such as grit, talent, brains and sheer hard work.
+Those who often fear being “found out” tend to attribute their success to external factors – like luck or a helping hand.
+Unsurprisingly, women tend to do this more often than men, who are more likely to attribute their successes to a combination of internal factors, such as grit, talent, brains and sheer hard work.

 But just as we must take responsibility for our failures in life, we must also take responsibility for our successes.
-Minimizing them serves no-one.
-So if you sometimes feel undeserving of your success, try writing a list of all the key things you’ve accomplished over the last 5 years.
-I would hazard a guess that even the fruits of your last 12 months’ effort will help you to see how well deserved all your success.
+Minimizing them serves no one.
+So, if you sometimes feel undeserving of your success, try writing a list of all the key things you’ve accomplished over the last 5 years.
+I would hazard a guess that even the fruits of your last 12 months’ effort will help you see how well deserved your success.

-Author Iyanla Vanzant believes that “comparison is an act of violence against the self.”
+Author Iyanla Vanzant believes that “a comparison is an act of violence against the self.”
 Comparisons are always subjective, often biased and rarely helpful.
-Acutely aware of how hard we’re working to keep our head above water and fulfill expectations, we often mistakenly assume others are getting by more effortlessly.
-The reality is that many many people are stretched and struggling just like you.
+Acutely aware of how hard we are working to keep our head above water and fulfill expectations, we often mistakenly assume others are getting by more effortlessly.
+The reality is that many people are stretched and struggling just like you.
 Perhaps not in the same way, but in their own way, with their own unique set of challenges, insecurities and internal struggles.

-Too often we fall into the trap of comparing our insides with others outsides; our weaknesses with others strengths.
-We say to ourselves, “If only I could speak with the confidence and humor of John,” “If only I could decipher a P&L as fast as Ruth,” or “If only I was as creative as Susan.”
-Meanwhile, all the Johns and Ruths and Susans are thinking: “If only I was as good with the details, or navigating the politics, or creating social media strategy, or fostering collaboration” as you!
+Too often, we fall into the trap of comparing our insides with other’s outsides, our weaknesses with other’s strengths.
+We say to ourselves, “If only I could speak with the confidence and humour of John,” “If only I could decipher a P&L as fast as Ruth,” or “If only I were as creative as Susan.”
+Meanwhile, all the Johns and Ruths and Susans are thinking: “If only I were as good with the details, or navigating the politics, or creatingsocial media strategy, or fostering collaboration” as you!

 As I wrote in Stop Playing Safe, “While playing safe removes the immediate risk of exposure, it opens up the greater risk of never knowing just how capable, deserving and “more than” worthy you truly are.”
 It’s why, as Sheryl Sandberg has declared so loudly in her book Lean In, women must “lean in” to new challenges.
 It’s why, regardless of gender, we must all dare to lay our pride and vulnerability on the line, particularly when our fears are urging us to play safe.